CameronNicholas-Foley/IJC445-Yorkshire-structural-profile/README.md

 # IJC445-Yorkshire-structural-profile
-Analysing Yorkshire and The Humber's Economic, Industrial, and Human Capital Profile Relative to English LAs and Its Associations to Labour Productivity
+Analysing Yorkshire and The Humber's Economic, Industrial, and Human Capital Profile Relative to English LAs and Its Associations to Labour Productivity | IJC445 Data Visualisation Coursework.

 Overview
 -